KaanDeveloper/smartrecommender/README.md

 # smartrecommender
-# This project is only works at LC Waikiki website
+# This project only works at LC Waikiki website